jimywork/cromos/README.md

   ### Demo
-  This is a demonstration of the tool at work in this examples I'm downloading a famous Google extension called G Suite Training on Google Chrome Web Store and injecting a mining module.
+  This is a demonstration of the tool at work in this examples I'm downloading a famous Google extension called G Suite Training on Google Chrome Web Store and injecting a keylogger module.

 <a href="https://asciinema.org/a/ENrke3a5kU83jC3hXIDdgWWyd?autoplay=1"><img src="https://asciinema.org/a/ENrke3a5kU83jC3hXIDdgWWyd.png"/></a>